nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ### How to get the context of bad allocations

-We previously observes that the old space is continously increasing.
-The following steps will help you to know wich part of the code is reponsible.
+We previously observed that the old space is continuously increasing.
+The following steps will help you to know which part of the code is responsible.

-  1. Review the trace data and figure out how much is the total heap before and after the gc.
+  1. Review the trace data and figure out how much is the total heap before and after the GC.
-  2. Use the [`--max-old-space-size`](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes) to reduce the total the old space size.
+  2. Use the [`--max-old-space-size`](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes) to reduce the total old space size.
-  3. Run the program, until you hit the out of memory.
+  3. Run the program until you hit the out of memory.
   4. The produced log shows the failing context.
-  6. If it hits OOM, increment the heap size by ~10% or so and repeat few times.
-If the same pattern is observed, it is indicative of a memory leak.
+  6. If it hits OOM, increment the heap size by ~10% and repeat a few times.
+If the same pattern is observed, it indicates a memory leak.
-  7. If there is no OOM, then freeze the heap size to that value - A packed heap reduces memory footprint and compation latency.
+  7. If there is no OOM, then freeze the heap size to that value - A packed heap reduces memory footprint and computation latency.

 TODO(tony-go): add a snippet example

 ### Slowness

-How to assert whether too many gcs are happening or too many gcs are causing an overhead?
+How do you assert whether too many garbage collections are happening or causing an overhead?

-  1. Review the trace data, specifically around time between consecutive gcs.
+  1. Review the trace data, precisely the time between consecutive collections.
-  2. Review the trace data, specifically around time spent in gc.
+  2. Review the trace data, specifically around time spent in GC.
-  3. If the time between two gc is less than the time spent in gc, the application is severely starving.
+  3. If the time between two GC is less than the time spent in GC, the application is severely starving.
-  4. If the time between two gcs and the time spent in gc are very high, probably the application can use a smaller heap.
+  4. If the time between two GCS and the time spent in GC are very high, probably the application can use a smaller heap.
-  5. If the time between two gcs are much greater than the time spent in gc, application is relatively healthy.
+  5. If the time between two GCS is much greater than the time spent in GC, the application is relatively healthy.

-## Bonnus: Trace garbage collection programaticaly
+## Bonus: Trace garbage collection programmatically

 ### Using `v8` module

 You might want to avoid getting traces from the entire lifetime of your process running on a server.
 In that case, set the flag from within the process.
-The `v8` module exposes an API to set flags on the fly.
+The `v8` module exposes an API to put flags on the fly.

 ```js
 /// at the top of the 'server.js' file, please add: